daveriedstra/DMeta/readme.md

 # DMeta
 ### A WordPress meta manager utility

-This class manages markup, sanitization, and storage for WordPress post meta.
+This class manages markup, sanitation, and storage for WordPress post meta.
 Just register your meta settings and tell it where to put the markup and when to save.

 ## Usage